Hammer City Roller Derby: League structure

 When the league was first formed, there were three home teams: The Death Row Dames, The Hamilton Harlots and The Steeltown Tank Girls.
 In early 2011 Hammer City reorganized the league structure, keeping the Harlots as a secondary travel team to the charter Eh!
 Team, which competes in the WFTDA North Central Region.
-In 2007, the Harlots were the very first winners of the Beast of The East invitational tournament hosted by Montreal Roller Derby.
+In 2007, the Harlots were the first winners of the Beast of The East invitational tournament hosted by Montreal Roller Derby.
 In 2014, Hammer City was placed in the WFTDA's Division 2, having finished at 85 overall the previous year.

 As of February 2017, in conjunction with the league rebrand, Hammer City features three teams: the A-level WFTDA charter team remains the Eh!
 Team, the B-level Harlots become the Dundurn Hassle (named in honour of local landmark, Dundurn Castle), and the rookie-level team is Pier Pressure.
 Hammer City hosts home games at Dave Andreychuk Arena in Hamilton.